Blues Boy Willie

-Blues Boy Willie (born William Daniel McFall, November 28, 1946) is an American electric and soul blues singer, musician, and songwriter.
+William Daniel McFall (November 28, 1946 – March 2, 2024), known professionally as Blues Boy Willie, was an American electric and soul blues singer, musician, and songwriter.
 Influenced jointly by his grounding in gospel and Junior Parker's recordings, Blues Boy Willie's songwriting has produced gritty songs, including "Be Who?", "Injustice", and "The Fly".

-He has released ten albums and a string of singles in a long career, including work which appeared in the US Billboard R&B albums chart.
+McFall released ten albums and a string of singles in a long career, including work which appeared in the US Billboard R&B albums chart.
 Steve Leggett of AllMusic stated that Blues Boy Willie "makes things work by the sheer force of his engaging personality."

 Life and career

-He was born in Memphis, Texas, United States.
+William Daniel McFall was born in Memphis, Texas, on November 28, 1946.
 His father, James "Tim" McFall was, reportedly, a musician in a tent show band that once accompanied Ma Rainey.
 His mother was Thelma McFall.
 Willie first appeared on stage, at the age of five, playing drums in one of his elder brother's band.
 By the age of eight he had heard and became enchanted with blues music.
 He graduated from Memphis High School, and then studied music at Clarendon College in Clarendon, Texas.
 He learned to play the double bass there, and then toured the college circuit playing the guitar.
 Blues Boy Willie later relocated to Los Angeles, California.
 He spent the next ten years touring and performing along Coastal California as part of a blues trio.

 Continually trying to make a living from music, by playing his now local Texas patch of the chitlin' circuit for years, Blues Boy Willie was thrown a lifeline in 1989, when his childhood friend, Gary B.B.
 Coleman, invited him to join the roster at Ichiban Records.
 Willie's debut album, Strange Things Happening, was recorded and released the same year.
 His baritone voice, was augmented by a soul blues backdrop enriched by touches of humor.
 He introduced the character, 'Leroy', a hapless individual who re-appeared in later songs, and the songs "The Fly" and "Fishing Trip", the latter introducing a series of metaphors for infidelity.
 The album was produced by Coleman, who also provided guitar work.
 Koko Taylor recorded "Fishing Trip" on her 1990 album, Jump for Joy.
 His sophomore effort, Be Who?
 (1990), contained Blues Boy Willie's most played track, "Be Who?", containing comedy laden dialogue between Willie, his then wife 'Miss Lee', and his producer/friend Coleman, with the crux of it being Willie's suggestion that some of his children are not his.
 The popularity of the track helped propel the album to spend 21 weeks on the US Billboard R&B albums chart, peaking at No. 57.
 This modest success gave Blues Boy Willie a nationwide profile, and continued the series of novelty numbers, that long earned him exposure in the Southern soul blues arena.